OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.6.0.rst

 Release Notes
 =============
-The OpenLMIS Community is excited to announce the **3.5.0 release** of OpenLMIS!
+The OpenLMIS Community is excited to announce the **3.6.0 release** of OpenLMIS!
 It is another major milestone in the version 3 `re-architecture <https://openlmis.atlassian.net/wiki/display/OP/Re-Architecture>`_ that allows more functionality to be shared among the community of OpenLMIS implementers.
-This release concludes the work being done as part of the `Gap Project <https://openlmis.atlassian.net/wiki/spaces/OP/pages/105578547/Gap+Analysis+eLMIS+Tanzania+Zambia+and+OpenLMIS+3.x>`_ and continues to add more functionality that reduces the gap in features between different versions of OpenLMIS.
-The development of the Gap Project features and tasks have been a collaborative effort involving four separate organizations (VillageReach, SolDevelo, JSI, and Ona) and we are thankful to all these participants and their work on the 3.6 release.
+This release concludes the work being done as part of the `Gap Project <https://openlmis.atlassian.net/wiki/spaces/OP/pages/105578547/Gap+Analysis+eLMIS+Tanzania+Zambia+and+OpenLMIS+3.x>`_ and continues adding more functionality to reduce the gap in features between different versions of OpenLMIS.
+The development of the Gap Project features and tasks have been a collaborative effort involving four separate organizations (VillageReach, SolDevelo, JSI, and Ona) and we are thankful to all these participants for their work on the 3.6 release.

 For a full list of features and bug-fixes since 3.5.0, see `OpenLMIS 3.6.0 Jira tickets
 <https://openlmis.atlassian.net/issues/?jql=status%3DDone%20AND%20project%3DOLMIS%20AND%20fixVersion%3D3.6%20and%20type!%3DTest%20and%20type!%3DEpic%20ORDER%20BY%20%22Epic%20Link%22%20asc%2C%20key%20ASC>`_.